 Remember the importance of keeping pets safe in warm weather.
 Here’s a video to help:

 If you’re a city planner or a citizen advocate, consider these tips on pet amenities and pet-friendly places:

-- Clean cities are good for everyone.
-You can help make it happen by providing free pet waste bags in locations around the community.
+Clean cities are good for everyone.
+Provide free pet waste bags in locations around the community.
 Add dispensers to existing sign poles or existing trash receptacles, to minimize added investment.
-Make sure your signage is clear and helpful (PDF).
+Make sure your signage is clear and helpful.

 Encourage local business owners to consider pet resources on their property.
 This can help them attract customers at the same time it reduces the city cost burden.
 A paw-sitively win-win situation!